RPBCACUEAIIBH/TouchBar/README.md

 Hardware requirements:
 - Arduino running at 16MHz (Any type should do.
 16MHz is important cause delays are based on cycles of execution not ms / us, 8MHz will work but require different settings.
-Mine is pro-mini 5V, 16MHz version.)
+Mine is pro-mini 5V, 16MHz version.) or ESP8266 running at 80MHz
 - 3.3V regulator if your arduino doesn't have 3.3V power on it, and level shifter.
-(Ignore this if your arduino somehow runs at 3.3V, 16MHz)
+(Ignore this if your arduino or ESP8266 has 3.3V onboard.)
-- MPR 121 touch module hooked up to i2c via the level shifter(cause it's a 3.3V device)
+- MPR 121 touch module hooked up to i2c via the level shifter.
+(Ignore this for ESP8266 they also run at 3.3V.)
-- Touch bar hooked up to 0,1 and 2 touch touch inputs of the MPR121 module according to the provided documentation.
+- Touch bar hooked up to 0 to 3 touch touch inputs of the MPR121 module according to the provided documentation, A0-A3 pins of arduino or 12,13,14,16 pins of ESP8266.

 Software requirements:
 - Arduino IDE
+- ESP8266 software (Only if you're using ESP8266 microcontroller.
+Available in Tools/Boards/Board Manager)
 - KiCAD
 - [ToucLib](https://github.com/RPBCACUEAIIBH/TouchLib) (Also my library.
 This turns arduino pins into touch inputs, only requires a 1M pullup, no need for MPR121 module with this.)
 - or Adafruit_MPR121 library (or similar... not included, you need to install it separately!)